Advocate Veerji Kolhi Convenor Human Rights Commission of Pakistan President Progressive Hindu Allliance |

 Wednesday 28 May 2 014

-The husband of a pregnant woman who was stoned to death by her family outside of Lahore's High Court has
+The husband of a pregnant woman who was stoned to death by her family outside of Lahore's High Court has said she was killed Because the couple had married for love.

 Police official Naseem Butt said 20 members of Farzana Parveen's family attacked her and her husband with sticks and bricks in broad daylight on Tuesday before a crowd of onlookers.